Loving our neighbours at a cost

 What would actually cause someone to see the world in a different way?

 Facing widowhood, single-parenthood and joblessness, one of her neighbours saw his opportunity to help her.
-Against social norms and in a very rare gesture, this Han man advocated to the local government officials for her to stay.
-The Han man made a number of phone calls on her behalf, speaking with the authorities on numerous occasions and explaining her situation.
+Against social norms and in a very rare gesture, a man from an East Asian people group advocated to the local government officials for her to stay.
+The man made a number of phone calls on her behalf, speaking with the authorities on numerous occasions and explaining her situation.
 He helped work out a strategy to provide the necessary documentation for her to stay and expended considerable effort on her behalf.

-"A Han man, advocating for a minority person?
+"A man from this East Asian people group, advocating for a minority person?
 No one ever does that!" the minority woman said to me.
 "Is he like you, does he believe what you believe, why is he different?
 It’s because of Jesus isn't it?”

 In a place where cultural differences are deeply entrenched, this significant act of kindness is a powerful testimony for those witnessing it.
 Perhaps it could cause them to say "maybe there is something true about these Jesus people, maybe their witness is trustworthy, maybe I should consider what they believe?"